fartinmartin/ae-code/README.md

 2. `cd ae-code && npm i && npm run serve`
 3. [Edit CXSX plist file](https://github.com/Adobe-CEP/CEP-Resources/blob/master/CEP_10.x/Documentation/CEP%2010.0%20HTML%20Extension%20Cookbook.md#debugging-unsigned-extensions)
 4. Open After Effects, navigate to `Window > Extensions > ae-code`

+## settings.json

+Settings are defined as a JSON object.
+To edit this object open the `settings.json` tab by either:

+- Right clicking the editor and selecting Settings
+- Selecting "Settings" in the Adobe panel's flyout menu
+- Opening the command palette () > Settings

+## Data flows

+### Tabs and `<router-view />`

+Each tab is it's own route.
+The route params include the tab's `title` and it's source file's `path`.
+The `path` is used to create a new `model` for the Monaco Editor instance using [`monaco.editor.createModel()`](https://github.com/fartinmartin/ae-code/blob/413f2108daee43e2d8f3914523fac1ee4090f49a/src/store/tabs.js#L57).
+The [`MonacoEditor.vue`](https://github.com/fartinmartin/ae-code/blob/tab-bar/src/components/MonacoEditor.vue) component `watch()`es for the route changes, and updates the Mondaco Editor instance to the correct model using [`monaco.editor.setModel()`](https://github.com/fartinmartin/ae-code/blob/413f2108daee43e2d8f3914523fac1ee4090f49a/src/components/MonacoEditor.vue#L136).
+It also stores the `viewState` (scroll position, active selection, etc.) of the previous tab!
+Basically, ROUTER defines active tab.

+### `settings.json` and persistent state with `localStorage`

+`settings.json` is just like any other tab, _except_ users cannot save it to a new location.
+This is because it exsists solely as state in the Vuex store.

+### New/untitled tabs

+- ✅ getters.activeTab = route.history.current
+- ✅ session.activeTab w/o model stored to localStorage on panel refresh OR close
+- on App mounted() pull session, load tabs into state, getModels() and finally set route to session.activeTab

 ## Todos